xorvoid/otcc_deobfuscated/README.md

 I ended up using a shim `malloc` implementation linked into OTCC.
 This works fine for the stage1 compiler, but the problems arise again for the stage2 compile-the-compiler-with-the-compiler phase.
 I didn't bother to solve this problem, so the binaries are not able to compile themselves on many systems.

+Better results can likely be obtained via either a different distro or by using a machine and distro from the same era as this code.
+But, I'm not interested enough to do that work.